What is a Career Coach and When Should You Work With One?

 How do you choose a career coach?

 Once you have identified that you would like to explore working with a career coach, how do you find one?
-Most coaches offer a consultation call to learn more about your career situation, determine if it would be a fit to work together and provide you with an opportunity to learn more about them and ask any questions you may have about the process.
+Most coaches offer a consultation call to learn more about your career situation, determine if it would be a fit to work together, provide you with an opportunity to learn more about them and ask any questions you may have about the process.

 Ask for referrals from your own network for a coach.